itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/4-project-calculator/README.md

 ###Introduction to New Material ("I Do")
 You are going to build the guts of a two-operand, integer calculator.
 You will be given some starter code.
 Instructions:

-You are to modify `js/guts.js`.
-You will add the following functions to it:
+You are to modify/add the functions we need to make this entire calculator functional.
+These functions will be added below line 135 in the JavaScript file. **Students should not manipulate code above line 135** You will add the following functions:

 ```
 multiply(x,y);